AfrifaEben7/v2x_testing_app/README.md

 1. PyQt5
 2. pandas, matplotlib
-3. Esmini (Please refer to the [Esmini documentation](https://esmini.github.io) for installation instructions specific to your system.(Build recommended))
+3. Esmini (Please refer to the [Esmini documentation](https://esmini.github.io) for installation instructions specific to your system.(Building recommended))

 ## Setup